SerenTera/tera-notifier/README.md

 ## Future works
 - Debugging (probably has alot of bugs)
 - See whether it is possible to detect window state of Tera (Minimise/maximised) and automatically shut off notification based on that.
 Would also allow notification

+## Bugs
+- remove object property does not work well yet.
+Try not to use this anyway